-This week’s control involves implementing changes in your system environments.
-Jose Costa (CISO at Tugboat Logic), Harpreet Shergill (Senior Manager, IS Risk & Compliance at Tugboat Logic), Jitendra Juthani (Senior Manager, IS Risk & Compliance), and Chika Nwajagu (Senior Security Analyst at Tugboat Logic) explain why your change process is vital to your audit.
+This week’s control involves the change management process for your system environments.
+Jose Costa (CISO at Tugboat Logic), Harpreet Shergill (Senior Manager, IS Risk & Compliance at Tugboat Logic), Jitendra Juithani (Senior Manager, IS Risk & Compliance), and Chika Nwajagu (Senior Security Analyst at Tugboat Logic) explain why your change process is vital to your audit.

 CM5 – Change Documentation and Approval – Changes to the application(s) and supporting infrastructure are documented, tested and approved by authorized personnel prior to implementation into the production environment in accordance with the change management process.

 Last control of the week we discussed Change Management and the importance of having a formal process documented for the changes you make to your organization’s environments.
 Little did you know, we can go deeper.

 This control assumes you have a formal change management process in place, and instead focuses on the documentation, testing and approval for any change before it gets introduced to an organization’s production environment.
 This will cover the final steps in the change lifecycle starting from documented “Request for Change”, “Testing”, followed by “Approval” before actual implementation, and keeping records of everything that happened.

 Documentation during the Change implementation process is critical not only for knowing what changes were made for the purpose of impact assessments, but it will help your internal teams to understand what work has been done and what testing needs to be completed.
 Having clear records of the steps taken to implement changes will not only help you if issues arise.
 It will also help your team reach the right people or access the right systems to test and coordinate with the people responsible for the changes.